 You are here

-14 National Cherry Blossom Festival Events You Should Attend
+15 Can't-Miss National Cherry Blossom Festival Events in Washington, DC

-Not just dazzling the Tidal Basin, the cherry blossoms are celebrated throughout the entire city.
+Not just dazzling the Tidal Basin and the National Mall, the cherry blossoms are celebrated throughout the entire city.

-The National Cherry Blossom Festival (March 18 - April 16, 2017) is a citywide festival that celebrates the 1912 gift of 3,000 cherry trees to Washington, DC by the mayor of Tokyo.
+The National Cherry Blossom Festival (March 20 – April 15) is a citywide festival that celebrates the 1912 gift of 3,000 cherry blossom trees to Washington, DC by the mayor of Tokyo.
 The festival features a range of spectacular events, from its eponymous kite extravaganza on the National Mall to fun cultural experiences like sake tastings.
 Local restaurants even get into the spirit with the Cherry Picks program, featuring cherry blossom-themed food and drink items.
-And it all leads up to the capper: the storied National Cherry Blossom Festival Parade.
+And it all leads up to the main events: Petalpalooza, formerly known as the Southwest Waterfront Fireworks Festival, and the storied National Cherry Blossom Festival Parade.

 Below is a list of notable events to check out.
 For a full list of the events, visit the National Cherry Blossom Festival website.